Humphrey Atherton had far more power and influence than the Quakers he persecuted in the Massachusetts Bay Colony during the 1650s.

 Atherton belonged to the Ancient and Honorable Artillery Company and organized the first militia in Dorchester.
 He became the highest ranking military officer in New England.
 As major-general in the Suffolk Regiment, his responsibilities included subduing Indians and catching criminals, like Quakers.

 Humphrey Atherton also served as a member of the Court of Assistance.
 That gave him the power to prosecute criminals and heretics.
-He embraced that power fully, especially when it came to Quakers.
+He embraced that power with gusto.

 He played a major role in the capital punishment of at least one witch, Mrs. Ann Hibbins.
 She later appeared as Mrs. Hibbins in Nathaniel Hawthorne’s The Scarlet Letter.

-Humphrey Atherton was also involved in the execution of Mary Dyer.
+Quakers especially resented Humphrey Atherton’s insult toward Mary Dyer.
 As her body dangled from the noose, Atherton supposedly said, “She hangs there like a flag.”
-Quakers deeply resented the insult.

 According to legend, Wenlock Christison, the last Quaker sentenced to death, had an exchange with Humphrey Atherton.